Mukai's program (reconstructing a K3 surface from a curve) via wall-crossing: Introduction

 \subsection{Plan of the paper}

 Section \ref{section.2} reviews the definition of geometric stability conditions on K3 surfaces and describes a two-dimension family of stability conditions.
 Section \ref{section.3} deals with the Brill-Noether wall; we provide an upper bound for the number of global sections via the geometry of Harder-Narasimhan polygon.
-Sections \ref{section.4} and \ref{section.5} concern the proof of bijectivity of the morphism $\psi$ in cases (A) and (B), respectively.
+Section \ref{section.4} concerns the proof of bijectivity of the morphism $\psi$ in \eqref{function}.
 The proof of the main result is contained in Section \ref{section.6}.